jm-begon/locmoss/examples/README.md

 Alternatively, the softwares can be supplied manually:
 `local_moss --language c --short_output --reference Sort.h insertionsort/Sort.c mergesort_on_heap/Sort.c mergesort_on_stack/Sort.c`

-Observe how both implementation of merge sort are found to be much more similar to the other pairings, even though the function signatures (names and number
+Observe how both implementations of merge sort are found to be much more similar to the other pairings, even though the function signatures (names and number
 of arguments) are different, as is the tabulation, ordering, variable names, etc.